Number | 0000000282 |

 Prerequisites

-Knowledge in linear algebra and fundamentals of probability theory as well as basic programming skills (preferably in MATLAB or Python).
+Knowledge of linear algebra and fundamentals of probability theory as well as basic programming skills (preferably in MATLAB or Python).

 Teaching and learning methods